alexsexton/kitchen-sink/Readme.md

 Use .js-[name] or #js-[name] for hooking into JavaScript/jQuery

 Do not nest selectors more than 3 levels deep.
-Will want the output to be efficent.
+Will want the output to be efficient.

-Remove any rules that are not needed and cleanes before production
+Remove any rules that are not needed and cleanse before production

 ## Padding / Margins